sabisa-siganga/employee-payroll-app/README.md

 ### Frontend

-- **React**: A library for building user interfaces with reusable components.
+- **React**: A library for building dynamic and reusable user interfaces.
+- **Redux Toolkit**: Simplified state management with built-in support for middleware and advanced patterns.
+- **Redux Thunk**: Middleware for handling asynchronous operations, such as API calls.
-- **TypeScript**: A typed superset of JavaScript that improves code reliability and developer productivity.
+- **TypeScript**: A typed superset of JavaScript for better code reliability and maintainability.
+- **React Hook Form**: A lightweight library for handling form validation and state management on the frontend.
-- **SASS**: A CSS preprocessor for cleaner and more manageable styling.
+- **SASS**: A CSS preprocessor for cleaner and more manageable styles.
-- **Tailwind CSS**: A utility-first CSS framework for building responsive, modern UI efficiently.
+- **Redux Persist**: Ensures the Redux store state is persisted across browser reloads.

 ### Backend

+- **Node.js**: A runtime environment for running JavaScript on the server.
-- **Node.js (Express)**: A fast and lightweight framework for building RESTful APIs.
+- **Express.js**: A lightweight and flexible framework for building RESTful APIs.

-### State Management

-- **Redux Toolkit**: Simplifies global state management with built-in features for actions and reducers.
-- **Redux Persist**: Enables persisting the Redux store state across browser sessions.
+- **Zod**: A TypeScript-first schema validation library used to validate API requests and responses.

 ---

-## Thought Process
+## Features

-1. **Understanding the Problem**
+1. **Frontend**:
-   The goal was to create an application where organizations can manage employee records effortlessly, leveraging a clear and user-friendly interface.

-2. **Modular Design**

-   - Split the application into reusable components (`Button`, `InputField`, `Select`, etc.).
-   - Ensure that each component adheres to the Single Responsibility Principle.

-3. **State Management**

-   - Used **Redux Toolkit** to manage application state globally, ensuring a predictable flow.
+   - A responsive UI built with React and styled with SASS.
+   - State management with Redux Toolkit, ensuring predictable state transitions.
+   - Form validation using **React Hook Form**, ensuring user input is validated dynamically on the client-side.
-   - Enabled persistence using **Redux Persist** to maintain state across browser reloads.
+   - Persistent state across browser sessions with Redux Persist.

-4. **Styling**

-   - Combined **SASS** for nested and reusable styles with **Tailwind CSS** for rapid and responsive UI design.

-5. **Backend Design**
+2. **Backend**:
+   - A RESTful API running on `http://localhost:4000`.
+   - Handles CRUD operations for managing employee data.

-   - Built a backend API using **Node.js (Express)** to handle CRUD operations and ensure scalability.
+   - **Endpoint Validation**: All API requests are validated using Zod to ensure data integrity and security.
-   - Kept the API clean and modular to support potential future integrations.

-6. **User Experience**
-   - Designed the app to be intuitive with minimal learning curve.
-   - Focused on performance and responsiveness across devices.

----

 ## Getting Started